 With the seat installed, the toilet installation is complete.
 Give the toilet a final test-flush to make sure there are no leaks.
-After confirming everything is leak-free, you are now officially finished replacing your toilet!
+After confirming everything is leak-free, you are now officially finished replacing a toilet!

 Now, go and enjoy your new… actually, don’t tell us, just go do whatever.